awzheng/SageWall/README.md

 ---

+## About

+Traditional firewalls use static rules, so they only catch attacks they already know about.
+SageWall uses machine learning to learn what "normal" network traffic looks like, so it can detect *new* attacks based on statistical anomalies.

+---

 ## Summary

 The overall architecture prepares the data in four stages:

 1. Ingest: Raw network logs land in our first S3 bucket (sagemaker_raw).